-Comprehensive datasets of in-situ data (weather, soil, biomass and more), remote sensing data (optical and SAR), Geographic Information System (GIS) data and ancillary data, such as actual crop yield, were put together for each of the 2004 and 2005 field seasons.
-The remote sensing data were used by ISIES to generate leaf area index maps and soil moisture maps.
+Comprehensive datasets of in situ data (weather, soil, biomass, and more), remote sensing data (optical and SAR), GIS data, and ancillary data, such as actual crop yield, were put together for each of the 2004 and 2005 field seasons.
+The remote sensing data were used by ISIES to generate LAI maps and soil-moisture maps.
 Examples of these products are presented in the following paragraphs.
 Comparisons with ground-based measurements are in progress.
-These maps together with in-situ data were then used with the vegetation models to produce biomass maps and yield predictions.
+These maps and in situ data were then used with the vegetation models to produce biomass maps and yield predictions.